Avaray/esp32-bme280-micropython-weather-station/README.md

 # The Server

 I have written server code in [Typescript](https://www.typescriptlang.org/) for [Bun.js](https://bun.sh/).
 For the database, I'm using [MongoDB](https://www.mongodb.com/).
-The code is created for my needs.
+The code is created for my needs and it's located in different repository.
 I need to modify it before sharing.

 # TODO's